greut/iiif/README.md

 ## Setup

-libvips is required by [bimg](https://github.com/h2non/bimg/).
+Currently all the image processing is handled by the [bimg](https://github.com/h2non/bimg/) Goo packagewhich requires the [libvips](http://www.vips.ecs.soton.ac.uk/index.php?title=VIPS) C library be installed.
+Eventually there will be pure-Go alternatives for wrangling images.

 There is a detailed [setup script](ubuntu/setup.sh) available for Ubuntu.

 ```
 $> make bin